HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 - src/lib
 - Rollup.config.js

 Single file is written in plain Javascript without react or redux.
-Most of the internal communication and communication between single-file and our react components work with[message passing](https://developer.chrome.com/docs/extensions/mv3/messaging/).
+Most of the internal communication and communication between single-file and our react components work with [message passing](https://developer.chrome.com/docs/extensions/mv3/messaging/).

 Single-file uses Rollup to bundle itself into neat files in the dist/single-file directory.